bp100a/serial-usbipclient/README.md

 --------------------------------------------------------------------------
 ___
 This package supports connecting to a CDC (serial) USB device exposed by a USBIPD server.
 USBIP is a protocol that allows sharing USB devices over a TCP/IP connection.
-The protocol specification can be found [here](https://docs.kernel.org/usb/usbip_protocol.html), a local copy is [USBIP.pdf](usb_usbip_protocol.pdf).
+The protocol specification can be found [here](https://docs.kernel.org/usb/usbip_protocol.html).
 This package should be capable of running on any system that supports Python.

 There are some issues sharing USB devices to docker containers, a major one being if the USB connection is lost it is difficult to recover the connection between the docker container and the hosting server.